AntonioIDeTIC/AFAS-YOLOv8/README.md

 ## 💻 Materials
 <p align="justify">
 Please visit our Mendeley data repository at <a href="https://data.mendeley.com/datasets/rng8d63pk3/1" target="_blank">AFAS-YOLOv8</a> to download the dataset discussed in our work.
 Take into account that the "original_data" folder must be inside this repository to run the examples we provided.
+The data is in its mayority 16bit format, use the "normalize" method inside utils.py to convert to 8bit data.
 </p>

 ## 🔧 Dependencies and Installation